scrapy/scrapy/docs/topics/practices.rst

 asynchronous networking library, so you need to run it inside the Twisted reactor.

-The first utility you can use to run your spiders is :class:`~scrapy.crawler.CrawlerProcess`.
+The first utility you can use to run your spiders is :class:`CrawlerProcess`.
 This class will start a Twisted reactor for you, configuring the logging and setting shutdown handlers.
 This class is the one used by all Scrapy commands.